-Many of the children who have witnessed/experienced violence/abuse will continue to exhibit the symptoms of Trauma and have been diagnosed with Post-Traumatic Stress Disorder and/or other developmental delays.
+Many of the youth who have witnessed/experienced violence/abuse will continue to exhibit the symptoms of Trauma and have been diagnosed with Post-Traumatic Stress Disorder and/or other developmental delays.
 Children who have experienced early and persistent relationship disruption will exhibit the symptoms of Reactive Attachment Disorder.
 A portion of the children will qualify for the diagnosis of Conduct Disorder or Fetal Alcohol Syndrome Disorder, both serious designations with often poor prognosis.
 And finally, there may be a variety of substance abuse issues and disorders.
-This extensive list of issues, events and difficulties describes many of the children/adolescents needing the benefit of stable, emotionally, and physically secure relationships to achieve the best possible maturational development.
+This extensive list of issues, events and difficulties describes many of the youth needing the benefit of stable, emotionally, and physically secure relationships to achieve the best possible maturational development.
 However, the potential contradictory requirement to balance the needs of children with the desire to maximize the on-going integrity of the child’s family makes relational stability much sought after but seldom achieved.

 The core of any successful Prevention strategy is development of relationships with goals to help youth move through the Stages of Change to arrest the progress of an established event and to control its negative consequences: to reduce disability and stigma, to minimize suffering caused by existing Trauma, Loss and Grief, and to promote the youth’s adjustment to irremediable conditions, "Minimize the consequences."
 The relationships must be positive, constructive, purposeful, and long term.
 This relationship is not a friendship, but rather a relationship with a purpose that is built on care, trust, and respect and must preserve cultural, familial, and territorial connections.